FlyBozon/engineering_project/README.md

 defined order - deepglobe (generic lands), landcoverai (more specific, but less nr of classes), inria (only building/not building classes)

 generaly can have problems later, as datasets have around 0.5m/px, when real free available data - 10m/px

+### DeepGlobe
+dataset has 3 folders train, val and test.
+Only train has masks.
+Every image ends with _sat or _mask depending on what is it.
+Images are 2448x2448.
+In train set there are 803 satelite images and same number of masks.
+After patchifying we would get aroung 74k images => that amoung is enoght to train a nn, so other folders with sat images without masks wouldnt be used.
+Masks are in rgb, so should be converted to 0-n_classes grayscale values.

+Also for first testing training on kaggle, to not to use too many resources, and simply test if everything works correctly, would use only part of images (around 100/803), which must be enought for testing.